 When Whatsapp Shows Last Seen?

 In the world of instant messaging, Whatsapp has become one of the most popular platforms for staying connected with friends, family, and colleagues.
 With its user-friendly interface and plethora of features, Whatsapp has revolutionized the way we communicate.
-One such feature that has sparked curiosity among users is the “Last Seen” status.
-But when does Whatsapp actually show your last seen status?
-Let’s find out.
+One such feature that has sparked curiosity and debate among users is the “Last Seen” status.

 What is Last Seen?

-Last Seen is a feature on Whatsapp that allows users to see the last time someone was active on the platform.
-It appears as a timestamp next to the user’s name in their chat window.
-This feature can be both useful and controversial, as it provides insight into someone’s online activity.
+Last Seen is a feature on Whatsapp that allows users to see the last time their contacts were active on the platform.
+It displays a timestamp indicating the exact time when a user was last online or when they last opened the app.

 FAQ